News & Updates

 the industrial tourist – Exploring the Industrial North

 This thought-provoking talk (previously titled 'Mechanical Landscapes') is approximately 90 minutes and is a wander through the remnants of the northern industrial landscape.
 Covering a diverse selection of sites such as the enormous slate quarries of Snowdonia, abandoned textile mills in Lancashire and Yorkshire, a disused underground coal mine, the bizarre landscapes of active steelworks, a beached passenger ship, as well as unique views of the inside of derelict cooling towers, this talk is somewhat different to the majority of camera club talks.
 The images are predominantly black and white, with splashes of colour.

 This talk has now been presented to over 25 camera clubs in Lancashire, Cheshire, Yorkshire, Cumbria, Merseyside and Lincolnshire and is constantly evolving!

 Digital (Pictures to exe in Windows format, NOT Mac)

-Weekday evening talks - Lancashire, Greater Manchester, Merseyside and North Cheshire - I am in full time employment so unfortunately I am not in a position to travel long distances during the week.
+Weekday evening talks - Lancashire, Greater Manchester, Merseyside and possibly North Cheshire - I am in full time employment so unfortunately I am not in a position to travel long distances during the week.

 Weekend talks - I am happy to consider talks at weekends further afield, please contact me to discuss.